Mathew Ryan: Lens

-In the January transfer window of 2025, Ryan made a permanent move to Ligue 1 club RC Lens.
+On 21 January 2025, Ryan made a permanent move to Ligue 1 club RC Lens.
 He played a full 90 minutes for Lens the following week, keeping a clean sheet in a victory over Angers.
 Ryan left the club after not being offered a contract renewal at the end of the season.

-Levante UD
+Levante

-On 26 August 2025, Ryan joined Spanish La Liga side Levante on a free transfer, signing a one-year contract with an option for an additional year.
+On 26 August 2025, Ryan joined La Liga side Levante on a free transfer, signing a one-year contract with an option for an additional year.
+On 31 July 2026, he renewed his contract with the club.

 International career

 Youth

 Despite not having featured for the side previously, Ryan's strong form in the 2010–11 A-League led to suggestions he would be called up for the Australian under-20 team for the 2011 FIFA U-20 World Cup in mid-2011.
 However, he missed the tournament after suffering a serious knee injury.

 Ryan was first called up for the Australian under-23 side in November 2011.
 He made his debut for the side in a scoreless draw with Iraq on 22 November 2011.
 The Olyroos failed to qualify for the 2012 Summer Olympics.